 Shelf Life – A time limit imposed by an institution for granting transfer credit for certain courses that acknowledges the changing relevance of the information initially imparted.

-Six Sector Model – The Six Sector Model refers to the institutional arrangement of Campus Alberta's 26 publicly funded institutions: 1.
-Comprehensive Academic and Research Institution (CARI) 2.
+Six Sector Model – The Six Sector Model refers to the institutional arrangement of Campus Alberta's 26 publicly funded institutions.
+An update to this model is planned for February 2019.
+1. Comprehensive Academic and Research Institution (CARI) 2.
 Baccalaureate and Applied Studies Institution (BASI); 3.
 Polytechnical Institution (PI); 4.
 Comprehensive Community Institution (CCI); 5.
-Independent Academic Institution (IAI):; 6.
+Independent Academic Institution (IAI); 6.
 Specialized Arts and Culture Institution.
-Although all 26 Campus Alberta institutions are members of the Alberta Transfer System (ATS), the ATS is comprised of 39 institutions in Alberta, the Northwest Territories, Nunavut, Yukon and British Columbia.
+Although all 26 Campus Alberta institutions are members of the Alberta Transfer System (ATS), the ATS is comprised of 41 institutions in Alberta, the Northwest Territories, Nunavut, Yukon, Saskatchewan and British Columbia.

 Transfer – The mobility of students among post-secondary institutions on the basis of their having transfer credit.
 (See also Transfer Credit.)